handpoint/handpoint.github.io/solutionsfordevelopers.md

 singleSection:
   title: Real humans, at your service
   image: https://handpoint.imgix.net/Website%20refresh%20photos/product-images/Dev%20Portal%20iOS%20Page.png
-  description: "Partner success is serious business around these parts.
+  description: "Partner success is our passion.
 No forced forums or multi-week long email replies.
 We have real humans ready to help you with troubleshooting, technical questions, or just a friendly chat.
-Slack, email, call, or hit our chat box to speak to someone right away."
+Slack or email to speak to someone right away."
   buttontxt: "Let’s get started"
   buttonlink: /contact
 cloudlogos: